shuao23/shuao23.github.io/projects/project_alexa.md

   - C#
   - Game Development
   - Summer Project
-summary: A summer project to create a 3d sword combat game
+summary: A 3d sword combat game prototype to learn the development process of a video game
 ---

 WIP